lyndon025/playtested/src/content/article/legacy/2023-11-28-quick-intense-battles-that-follows-the-clash-royale-formula-review---rebel-bots-epic-war-.md

-## +Thrilling strategic depth
+- Thrilling strategic depth

-## +Battles are fast-paced and demand quick decision-making
+- Battles are fast-paced and demand quick decision-making

-## +A variety of cards and commander units to collect
+- A variety of cards and commander units to collect

-## +Commanders can be directly ordered and moved during battle instead of being stationary towers
+- Commanders can be directly ordered and moved during battle instead of being stationary towers## Cons

-## Cons

 -Disruptive pay-to-win elements; the monetization system creates an uneven playing field for all players